lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/06-http-server-with-callbacks-v2/README.md

-# Chapter 1: Getting started &mdash; 06-http-server-with-callbacks-v2
+# Chapter 2: Node Programming Fundamentals &mdash; 06-http-server-with-callbacks-v2
 > refactoring and naming functions to improve readability in async programming with callbacks

 ## Description